Dominikuu/take-home-proj/README.md

     * a super-simple test suite if applicable (even one test is a bonus)
     * Some form of lightweight technical documentation (code comments are fine)

-5. When complete email a link to the repository and any special instructions to david@web3platforms.com
+5. When complete email a link to the repository and any special instructions to your recruiter.

 6. Sit back and relax.
 We'll review your submission and get back to you shortly :smiley: